-Capital asset acquisitions are recorded at cost, which includes amounts that are directly attributable to acquisition, construction, development or betterment of the asset.
+Tangible capital asset acquisitions are recorded at cost, which includes amounts that are directly attributable to acquisition, construction, development or betterment of the asset.
 Donated assets are recorded at fair market value at the date of acquisition.

-Capital assets are amortized on a straight-line basis over their estimated useful lives as follows:
+Tangible capital assets are amortized on a straight-line basis over their estimated useful lives as follows:

 Buildings 40 years

+Leasehold improvements 30 years

+Capital projects/renovations 10 to 25 years

-Computer hardware and software 4 years
+Computer hardware 4 years

+Computer software 5 years

-Furniture and equipment 6 years
+Furniture and equipment 10 years

 Library holdings 10 years